-Mini waffles maker or waffle iron (I use one from Dash, but any mini waffle maker will work!)
+Mini waffles maker or waffle iron (I use one from Bella (available on Amazon), but any mini waffle maker will work!)

 Ingredients